-- Amount and use of investment;
+- Amount and use of investment:

 - Percentage ownership;

 - Equity and debt structure;

 - Dividend and interest (if applicable) rights;

 - Voting rights;

 - Management incentive schemes;

+- Exit arrangements;

-- Exit arrangements;Management changes;
+- Management changes;

 - Investor board representation;

 - Investor veto rights;

-- Reporting requirements and consequence of failure;
+- Reporting requirements and consequence of failure:

 - Costs and confidentiality; and

 - Steps to closing.

-25 The figures are illustrative only and do not represent any preferred outcome - this will vary with each different business
+- 25 The figures are illustrative only and do not represent any preferred outcome - this will vary with each different business

-- 26 The potential multiple is specific to a particular industry and a company's stage of development multiples can be lower or higher than the four in this example - 27 Enterprise value is the value of company (i.e. before the deduction of debt) - 28 Equity value is the value of the entire issued share capital of the company and is the value attributable to shareholders
+- 26 The potential multiple is specific to a particular industry and a company's stage of development - multiples can be lower or higher than the four in this example

+- 27 Enterprise value is the value of company (i.e. before the deduction

+- company and is the value attributable to shareholders